adlanier/glide-support-engineer-interview/TECHNICAL_REPORT.md

 - Removed all legacy prefix logic (startsWith)
     - No more startsWith("4") or startsWith("5").

+2\.
 Backend

 The backend fundAccountInputSchema was updated to:
-Accept 13–19 digit card numbers
+- Accept 13–19 digit card numbers
-Perform a backend Luhn check
+- Perform a backend Luhn check
-Reject wrong-length cards with a length-specific error Reject Luhn-invalid cards with “Invalid card number” Continue treating unsupported BINs as acceptable (by design — frontend handles brand validation)
+- Reject wrong-length cards with a length-specific error
+- Reject Luhn-invalid cards with “Invalid card number”
+- Continue treating unsupported BINs as acceptable (by design — frontend handles brand validation)

-Backend Luhn function updated

 The backend isValidCardNumber() now supports 13–19 digits instead of only 16.